 A tour through the world's 6,000 languages, learning where they come from and how they are put together: the foundational sounds, words, sentences and meanings of language.

-Language underlies almost all of life - every lecture in every class, every conversation,
+Language underlies all of life - every lecture, every conversation, every

-every society - and linguistics is the scientific study of language.
-In this class,
+society - and linguistics is the scientific study of language.
+In this class, you

 Note: This paper can be taken independently of LING 112.

 - View more information on the Department of English and Linguistics website

 - Convenor and Lecturer: Dr Hunter Hatfield

 - Teaching Arrangements